KatanaGraph/katana/CONTRIBUTING.md

   with other quick tests.
 Each quick test should run in a second or less.
 These tests are run as part of our continuous integration pipeline.

-# Code style and conventions
+# Code Style and Conventions

 We automatically test for some code style adherence at merge-time; so the automatic tools have the final word.
 Nevertheless, there are some conventions